TOC

 April was not great but not bad either.
 It was a quiet month for me.
 The theme of the month for me is confusion.
 I am just confused, have no idea what to do next, a lot of fear, a lot of self-doubts.

 Like I said in my last month’s update, I kept continuing my Kafka and data-driven architecture dump.
 Whenever I get an idea of a data design pattern or some Kafka-related configuration that I would have arrived at intuitively using first principles before, I am just googling that idea, looking at reference books to know the exact name and implementations and I check what can be improved in my implementation when compared to the pre-existing implementations.
 I got this new perspective after reading the log.
 This is a long read (takes roughly 2-3 hrs) to get through, but once the idea that any data can be represented as a log/stream sinks in, it opens up a lot of ways to deal with the data.
-There are a few primitives that after I understanding why they exists like log (don’t confuse with the error-logging log), difference between commands and queries, events, why events should drive an architecture, I was able to intuitively arrive at the existing solutions that have been in place over the last decade.
+There are a few primitives that after I understood them like log (don’t confuse with the error-logging log), difference between commands and queries, events, why events should drive an architecture I was able to intuitively arrive at the existing solutions that have been in place over the last decade.
 Not perfect but somewhere closer to what exists.
 I implemented transactional outbox, dead letter queue, Command Query Responsibility Segregation (CQRS), event sourcing.
 Learned about event sourcing and replaying events which I had read about in my Theory of Compilers coursework during engineering.
-This replaying of events is very common feature while building state machines and when we incorporate event sourcing coupled with CQRS, the event queue becomes the source of truth rather than the database, so the whole architectural perspective now shifts towards queue replication and queue consistency, just like how we think about the DB staying up.
+This replaying of events is a very common feature while building state machines and when we incorporate event sourcing coupled with CQRS, the event queue becomes the source of truth rather than the database, so the whole architectural perspective now shifts towards queue replication and queue consistency, just like how we think about the DB staying up.
 This is still a work in progress and whenever I get some ideas I go and try implementing them.

 I was also trying to do a few dumb LLM-related experiments in my free time.
 There are a lot of use cases where you need to get the same deterministic web search output in your agent.
 Web searches are tricky because data keeps changing every minute.
 What if on every web search for the same queries you want the same search result or a configurable search result (configurations can be anything, you configure and expect the web search to behave that way)?
 I am just having fun and trying to figure out simple ways and see if it is possible to achieve this.